Fall Proposal Deadline: October 3, 2019 at 4 p.m.

 - Hourly graduate student support is ONLY allowable during the summer semester.

 All cost share is to be disclosed in the budget justification and shown on the budget worksheet.
+External or sponsored research as cost share are not allowed.
 You must also submit a completed Cost Share Authorization form (which is located on the Banner Self Service Site).

-If you need to make a modification to your REF award end date or budget, please send a completed Request for Modification Form (see resources box on this page) via email to firstname.lastname@example.org.
+If you need to make a modification to your award end date or budget, please send a completed Request for Modification Form via email to email@example.com.
 The form should provide a justification for the requested change and be signed by the required individuals.
 Please send the document as a PDF file.